FeelingFun/sxtools/README.md

 # Acknowledgments

+Thanks to:
-Thanks to Rory Driscoll for tips on better sampling.
+Rory Driscoll for tips on better sampling
+Serge Scherbakov for tips on working with iterators

 SX Tools builds on the following work:
 ### sfx